Olaxan/dual-deserts/report.md

 Graphics processors are actually very well suited for dealing with 3D volumes, as they closely resemble 3D textures.
 A lot of the logic and optimizations that GPU:s provide can therefore be used to speed up both field generation and meshing.

-There exists a specialized type of GPU shader called a "Compute Shader," used to perform complex calculation in parallel on the GPU.
+There exists a specialized type of GPU shader called a "Compute Shader," used to perform complex calculations in parallel on the GPU.
 A compute shader may contain one or more kernels, which are essentially program entry points.
 Each kernel can specify how many threads should be assigned to a work group.
 A multiple of 32 makes sense here, 64 being a good default -- as this corresponds well with the size of a warp/wavefront on AMD and NVidia GPU:s.